 Everyone needs to be involved

 Digital projects aren’t delivered to organisations with immediate success.
 Whether it’s an Intranet, a new Document Management System, or whatever.
 After implementation they need to be understood, adopted, and used effectively.

-The tech industry can be guilty of solutionism by selling software as a fix for a problem, when it is only a tool to be used by people.
+The tech industry can be guilty of solutionism by selling software as a fix for a problem, when it is a tool to be used by people.
 But on the other side, libraries will buy software without considering the time and investment they need to put in.
-The funding rarely goes far enough to appreciate that whatever it costs to create and deliver, you will need a lot more after that.
+The funding rarely goes far enough to appreciate that whatever it costs to implement, you will need a lot more after that.

 It’s all very well to demand ‘where’s the single digital presence?’
-But it is as relevant to ask library services how they are preparing for it.
+But it’s as relevant to ask library services how they are preparing for it.
 For all the work being done by the British Library to research and advise, more will be needed from each library service to make it a success.

 We need multiple digital presences

 This isn’t just being a smart arse about the term single digital presence.
 SDP clearly expresses someone being able to go to one place to see information about multiple services, catalogues, resources, etc.

 However, in the ideal situation we would have multiple digital presences.
-Or perhaps more accurately: multiple single digital presences.
+Or more accurately: multiple single digital presences.
 Want an app to quickly reserve library books?
 Sure, search the app store, check the reviews, and choose one.
 What if the Reading Agency want to put a search for UK libraries on their website?
 Great, that sounds like a good place for it.
 Delivery of those websites and apps should be out of the hands of library services.

 True digital transformation will mean giving up control.
 The library website won’t necessarily be the place people go to find out about their libraries.
 The library catalogue site won’t be where users reserve and renew their loans.
 They may choose the alternative site that allows them to tick the auto-renew option; that website will then handle renewing items for them.